 New York City is the world's gathering place and I could sense that right away.
 Looking around, there are people from all walks of life and you hear a variety of different languages wherever you go.
 I've yet to visit a bigger, more diverse city and I don't think I ever will.

 I've been to the Big Apple a few times and am nowhere near to having explored even a small fraction of it.
 To be honest I haven't really tried to, opting instead to "just be" and leisurely roam around.
 No itineraries, no tight schedules - just hanging out with my good friend who lives there and walking the streets.

 There were, of course, a few things that I made a point to do and that I'd recommend and do again.

 The Brooklyn Bridge

-Walking the Brooklyn Bridge from Brooklyn to Manhattan at dusk is great because not only is it an easy walk with a lot of views, the views change dramatically as the day turns to night.
-From the Manhattan skyline illuminates as you walk towards the city and the cars streak lights as they're zooming past down below.
+Walking the Brooklyn Bridge from Brooklyn to Manhattan at dusk was great because not only is it an easy walk full of great views, the views also change dramatically as the day turns to night.
+The Manhattan skyline begins illuminating as you walk towards the city and the cars start to streak lights as they zoom by down below.

 The Empire State Building

 For anyone who likes nighttime cityscapes as much as I do, heading up the Empire State Building after sundown is incredible.
 360-degree views of the massive city from an open-air deck at the top of a skyscraper that was built at a ridiculous speed, being completed in just over a year.

 It may be the most touristy thing to do in New York, but the Statue of Liberty is on everyone's list and no visit is complete without seeing it.
 Don't be like me and not see it on your first visit - long story short: Overbooked flight, couldn't join my friends who went before I arrived.
 Thanks United ;)